robincornett/sixtenpress-simple-menus/readme.txt

 Donate link: https://robincornett.com/donate/
 Tags: Genesis, StudioPress, secondary navigation, navigation Requires at least: 4.4
-Tested up to: 4.5
+Tested up to: 4.7
-Stable tag: 0.2.0
+Stable tag: 0.3.0
 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-This plugin works within the Genesis Framework, to allow users to dynamically change their secondary menu throughout their site.
+This plugin allows users to dynamically change a specific menu location throughout their site.

 == Description ==

 This plugin is a fork of *Genesis Simple Menus*.
 This plugin goes a step or two farther than the original, as it allows a series of fallback secondary menus based on terms and post types (the original required that the menu be set for each and every post).
 The plugin also checks parent pages for custom menus, so a child page will inherit the parent page menu settings.

 Alternatively, you can also disable the inheritance function, at which point the plugin will behave as its predecessor does.

+**Update:** as of version 0.3.0, Six/Ten Press Simple Menus will work with any theme, not just Genesis child themes.
+Any registered navigation menu location can be selected for this plugin to modify.

 == Installation ==